Minituff/nautical-backup/docs/labels.md

       pihole/pihole:latest
     ```

-### Label vs Enviornment Variable Priority
+### Label vs Environment Variable Priority
-If a container has an Enviornment Variable applied as well as a conflicting Label, then:
+If a container has an Environment Variable applied as well as a conflicting Label, then:
-> The continer Label takes priority over the global Natical enviornment variable.
+> The continer Label takes priority over the global Natical environment variable.

 ## Enable or Disable Nautical
 This Docker label can be used to acheive 2 things:

 1. Opt a container **OUT** of backup
-1. Opt a container **IN** to a backup <small>(with the Nautical [Require Label](./arguments.md#require-label) enviornment variable set to `true`)</small>
+1. Opt a container **IN** to a backup <small>(with the Nautical [Require Label](./arguments.md#require-label) environment variable set to `true`)</small>

 > **Default If Missing**: true <small> (all containers will be enabled, unless [Require Label](./arguments.md#require-label) is set to `true`).</small>